ed-syspertec/Virtel/docs/manuals/virtel/Virtel460CS/Customization.rst

             };

 .. note::
     Repeat the above code for each required level.
-See the sample appmenu.level3.js file provide by SYSPERTEC
+See the sample appmenu.sample.js at the end of this section.

 Setup Final Level as Other Applications if Required
 """""""""""""""""""""""""""""""""""""""""""""""""""

-The final Level (using my example in figure 2), level 5 would be a catch all, called Other Applications.
+The final Level, level 6,  would be a catch all, called Other Applications.
 In this Tier any application that did not match the previous criteria will be displayed here.
 This level can also be used simply as a list of Generic Applications, or merely as a temporary level to show remaining applications that need to be added to a previously defined level.
+Note that there is no "criteria" or "regexp" properties.

 |image76|

 ::

-    // Other Applications  - criteria : the VIRTEL transaction names not in any previous levels" cAppMenuOptions["levels"][5] =  {
+    // Other Applications  - criteria : the VIRTEL transaction names not in any previous levels" cAppMenuOptions["levels"][6] =  {
             "title":"Other Sessions"

             };